Mental Health and Wellbeing

 Have you met our Student Support And Wellbeing Team (SSWT)?

-..They are here to support you!
+..Our team is here to support you!

 The resources in this site are derived from School Mental Health Ontario (SMHO), which is a provinicial implementation support team under the Ministry of Education.
 The role of SMHO is to support school districts to enhance mental health through the use of evidence-based strategies and services.
 Since 2011, SMHO has worked with a number of provincial education and health organizations to develop a systematic and comprehensive approach to school mental health.